adaltas/node-nikita/src/touch.coffee.md

 Create a empty file if it does not yet exists.

+## Implementation details

 Internally, it delegates most of the work to the `mecano.write` module.
-It isnt yet a real `touch` implementation since it doesnt change the file time if it exists.
+It isn't yet a real `touch` implementation since it doesnt change the file time if it exists.